Gary B. Beikirch: Later life and death

 After his military service, Beikirch attended White Mountain Seminary in New Hampshire, graduating in 1975.
 He planned to go back to Vietnam and work in a missionary hospital in Kon Tum Province, where he had served in the army; however, the country fell to North Vietnamese forces before he could return.
 He instead worked as a pastor and received a master's degree in counseling.
 Since the mid-1980s he had worked as a school counselor at Greece Arcadia Middle School in his native Rochester, New York.

 On September 22, 2012, the Second Battalion of the Fifth Special Forces Group (Airborne) dedicated a new battalion operations complex.
 The complex, formerly called "The Legion", was named Beikirch Hall in tribute to the former member of the unit.

-He died from pancreatic cancer in Rochester, New York, on December 26, 2021, at the age of 74.
+He died from complications of prostate and pancreatic cancer in Greece, New York, on December 26, 2021, at the age of 74.

-In addition to his wife and children, Gary Beikirch is survived by one brother, Larry Scott Beikirch of Hall County, Georgia.
+In addition to his wife and children, Gary Beikirch is survived by one brother, Larry Scott Beikirch of Cherokee County, Georgia.